jralph/k8s-workshop/getting-started/lab-01.md

 kubectl apply -f deployment.yml
 ```

-Now if we look at the pods, we should gradually see the new pods start to appear, and the old ones disapear.
-This is achieved by the deployment creating a new replica set and gradually scaling it up, while gradually sclaing down and deleting the old replica set.
+Now if we look at the pods, we should gradually see the new pods start to appear, and the old ones disappear.
+This is achieved by the deployment creating a new replica set and gradually scaling it up, while gradually scaling down and deleting the old replica set.

 We can see this.